beehive-lab/tornado-insight/README.md

 TornadoVM runtime on the developer's machine to run the generated Java class.
 This functionality streamlines the debugging process, making it convenient for developers to identify and resolve issues in their TornadoVM applications.
-If TornadoVM Task is compatible with TornadoVM, the test outputs the OpenCL kernel code for it, so that developers can debug it.
+If a TornadoVM task is compatible with TornadoVM, the test will output the generated OpenCL kernel code for it, so that developers can debug it.
 If it is not compatible, it will output an exception.
 In addition, test run times are displayed in the lower right corner to allow developers to evaluate performance.